ESIPFed/data-help-desk/docs/how_to/how_to_communicate.md

 -   Sound annoyed or frustrated.
 -   Apologize excessively (instead, focus on empathizing with their situation).

-## Skills Needed

-Help desk roles are vital for providing user support, troubleshooting problems, and ensuring the optimal use of a help desk's services.
-A successful help desk volunteer needs a blend of data expertise, interpersonal abilities, and problem-solving skills to handle user issues efficiently and professionally.
-Skills in both soft and hard areas are necessary to address various challenges, assist users effectively, and work collaboratively with colleagues.

-### Top 10 Skills for a Help Desk Volunteer:

-1. **Data Knowledge**: Familiarity with common questions regarding data management, data archiving, and finding data.
-2. **Problem-Solving**: Ability to analyze issues, think critically, and make quick decisions to resolve user problems.
-3. **Patience**: Essential for handling frustrated users and explaining solutions clearly and calmly.
-4. **Active Listening**: Ensures understanding of the user's issue by focusing on their words and asking clarifying questions.
-5. **Empathy**: Demonstrates understanding and consideration for the user's frustrations and situation.
-6. **Communication Skills**: Clear and concise verbal and written communication is crucial for guiding users through solutions.
-7. **Teamwork**: Collaborating with colleagues to resolve data questions.
-8. **Time Management**: Managing multiple users and prioritizing tasks efficiently to provide timely resolutions.
-9. **Stress Management**: Staying calm and focused under pressure, particularly when handling multiple requests.

 ## Communication references

 -   [Guidelines for Behavioral Performance of Reference and Information Service Providers](https://www.ala.org/rusa/resources/guidelines/guidelinesbehavioral)